GICF-E/Nightmare/README.md

 ***Note: The weapon inventory is limited to 3, meaning if you already have 3 weapons, you will not be able to pick up a new one.**

 ### Health Regeneration
 In Nightmare, the only way to regenerate health currently is by consuming food.
 If you want to regenerate health through food, you need to pick up the food (for the method, please refer to `/Operation Mode - Object Dropping and Picking Up/`).
 The character will automatically consume the food after you pick it up.
 During the consumption of the food, you will hear sound cues, and the health will continuously increase.
-Currently, the FPS-Demo supports a variety of foods, each with different amounts of health regeneration and chewing times.
+Currently, the Nightmare supports a variety of foods, each with different amounts of health regeneration and chewing times.

 ***Note: Note: Only one food item can be consumed at a time.**